 If you have more than one cat living in the same household, you should provide each cat with their own food and water bowl, litter tray and cat bed for their own comfort and to reduce stress.
 If cats have to share things like food bowls and litter trays with other cats, they can become stressed.
 This can cause them to behave inappropriately like spraying urine indoors.
 They could also develop stress related illnesses like cat flu or feline cystitis (this causes a very sore bladder).

-A cat door is a great way of giving your cat their freedom from discomfort.
+A cat door is a great way of giving your cat their freedom from discomfort and an opportunity to explore their own yard.
 Training a cat or kitten to use one is best done with patience and food!

 Leave the door open for a few days (or when your kitten or cat is in the area).
 You can do this by attaching a peg to the top of the flap when the flap is open.